dreamcatcher-tech/network/website/nfas/Requests/02 Funding.md

 1. Be reinvestable in continuously, for those who want to enter later
 1. Be attractive to investors in order to make fundraising as fast as possible.
 1. Be understandable to the investors as part of a 30 minute pitch deck.
+1. Pick a clear legal bucket to be classified as, lest classification be chosen for us.

 #### Could